opensupporter/osdi-docs/README.md

 ##### Composite POST

 When a composite request such as the example above is sent to a server with a POST method, first a new resource is created for the parent (Person).
 If that is successful, then new resources are created for the child or children (Address) resources.
 If the upsert parameter is true, then the server may merge the transmitted resource representation with existing resources according to the rules of upsert.

-##### Composite PUT

-When a composite request such as the example above is sent to a server with a PUT method, first a the parent resource is updated (Person).
-If that is successful, then the child or children (Address) resources are updated.

 ##### Error Handling